debarchito/miruhane/README.md

 # Edit the .env file with your fav text editor
 hx .env
 # set POSTGRES_USER and POSTGRES_PASSWORD to your desired values
+# setup your API keys accordingly; I've attached some reference links
 ```

 Load the environment variables using: